-What to expect Guests gather at a communal table in the dining room of a cosy flat in Recoleta.
-The five-course tasting menu changes nightly (Perlman rarely cooks the same thing twice), and it’s the chef’s labour of love.
-There’s plenty of fresh Andean fruit and veg, and Perlman makes most of the produce himself (pasta, cheeses, sausages, ice-cream); cuisine tends to be varied, although they steer clear of Argentinian to mix things up a bit.
+What to expect Guests gather at a communal table in the dining room of a cosy flat in Barrio Norte.
+The five-course tasting menu changes nightly (Perlman rarely cooks the same thing twice).
+There’s plenty of fresh Andean fruit and veg, and Perlman makes most of produce such as pasta, cheeses, sausages and ice-cream.
+Cuisine tends to be varied, although they steer clear of Argentinian to mix things up a bit.
 Guests are treated to a traditional apéritif on arrival and it’s a wine dinner – no substitutions – so meals come paired with five tasting glasses.

-On the menu Past dishes have included cheddar-and-ale soup, Brazilian sandperch with sesame and gojuchang on pine-nut porridge, and a corn-and-pineapple brownie with popcorn gelato and mole poblano spices.
+On the menu Past dishes have included cheddar-and-ale soup, Brazilian sandperch with sesame and gojuchang (chilli paste) on pine-nut porridge, and a corn-and-pineapple brownie with popcorn gelato and Mexican mole poblano spices.

 Entry level Fair.
 Spaces fill up fast, but hosts appear responsive and have clear info on their site.

-Your hosts Winning-by-a-nose sommelier, Ivana Piñar and her husband, chef Pablo Abramovsky.
+Your hosts Sommelier Ivana Piñar and her husband chef Pablo Abramovsky.

 Number of guests Up to 16.

 What to expect This is a more multidisciplinary experience, where classes and wine tastings are offered alongside the excellent five-course tasting menu.
-Learn the history of and how to prepare Yerba Mate (a traditional botanical tea), and how to tell your Mendoza Malbec from your Patagonian pinot.
+Learn the history of and how to prepare yerba mate (a traditional botanical tea), and how to tell your Mendoza Malbec from your Patagonian pinot noir.
 Rustle up babaganoush, bread and ceviche from scratch, or limber up for a tango lesson with tapas.
 Pablo and Ivana host guests in their flat, a low-lit, theatre-curtain-red space set for lively evenings.
 Arrive at 9pm prompt.

 On the menu Under Ivana’s curation, the paired wines are very good, and you get a welcome drink.
 Pablo lovingly prepares zingy ceviche, confit-lamb ravioli with mushrooms, braised pork shoulder with crispy sweet potatoes and red-rice salad.
-To finish, crème brûlée with seasonal fruit and almond praline – ¡Olé!
+To finish, crème brûlée with seasonal fruit and almond praline.